-Tables 2 and 3 illustrate respondents' overall views of current day South Africa and the effect on their ethical disposition.
-According to these results, with a low mean score of 2.33 and a fairly low percentage of respondents, 19%, actually agreeing with the belief that South Africa is a country with strong value systems and ethical behaviour, an undeniably large majority have a perception that the country's ethical standards are questionable.
-This highlights the unfortunate negative perception of ethical conduct within South Africa.
+As further evidenced in Table 2, an undeniably large majority have a perception that the country's ethical standards are questionable, with a low mean score of 2.33, and a fairly low percentage of respondents, 19%, actually agreeing with the belief that South Africa is a country with "strong value systems and ethical behaviour".
+The above findings all highlight the negative perception of ethical conduct within South Africa.

-However, even though the perception of strong ethical values in South Africa is low, the results of further investigation are fairly encouraging, in that it would appear that this negative perception has generally had a positive influence on these individuals ethical disposition.
-This being evident, as illustrated in Table 2, by the indication that they either feel the 'need to behave more ethically', having obtained a mean score of 3.92, or instead did not feel they had the 'right to behave less ethically', with a mean score of 2.11.
-In absolute terms, 80% of respondents have allowed the overall negative perception of South Africa's ethical culture to encourage them to feel the need to improve their own personal ethical behaviour.
+However, even though the perception of strong ethical values in South Africa is low, the results of further investigation are fairly encouraging, in that it would appear that this negative perception has generally had a positive influence on these individuals' ethical disposition.
+This being evident, as illustrated in Table 2, by the indication that they either feel the "need to behave more ethically", having obtained a mean score of 3.92, or instead did not feel they had the "right to behave less ethically", with a mean score of 2.11.
+In absolute terms, 80% of respondents have allowed the overall negative perception of

+South Africa's ethical culture to encourage them to feel the need to improve their own personal ethical behaviour.
 Similarly 71% do not believe that it gives them the right to behave less ethically.

-Although the majority viewpoints on these matters were encouraging, the remainder of the respondents beliefs have to leave one with a sense of strong concern - 16% of students (as well as possibly a large portion of the 13% who have chosen to remain neutral) felt the right to behave less ethically as a result of the low ethical perception of South Africa.
-Even though this is a non-statistically significant deviation, as highlighted previously, it is considered qualitatively meaningful, in view of the fact that this immoral mind-set represents the views of some future South African Chartered Accountants who have very strong demands for ethical behaviour in their professional future.
-This finding is consistent with the literature (O'Leary, 2009; Ghaffari et al., 2008; Guffey & McCartney, 2008; Jackling et al., 2007; Bucar, Glas & Hisrich, 2003) which identifies the effects of social surroundings and ethical culture influencing the ethical rationale of some individuals.
+Although the majority viewpoints on these matters were encouraging, the remainder of the respondents' beliefs have to leave one with a sense of strong concern - 16% of students felt the right to behave less ethically as a result of the low ethical perception of South Africa.
+Additionally, a further 13%, who have chosen to remain neutral, possibly hold a similar concerning viewpoint.
+This potential 29% is considered to be a qualitatively significant deviation and thought-provoking finding in view of the fact that this immoral mind-set represents the views of some future South African Chartered Accountants who have very strong demands for ethical behaviour in their professional future.
+This finding is consistent with the literature (O'Leary, 2009; Ghaffari et al., 2008; Guffey & McCartney, 2008; Jackling et al., 2007; Bucar et al., 2003) which identifies the effects of negative social surroundings and ethical culture influencing the ethical standards held by some individuals.

-It is however encouraging that the findings of the current study indicate that the statistical majority of respondents have not allowed South Africa's situation to affect their ethical rationale.
+It is however encouraging that the findings of the current study indicate that the statistical majority of respondents have not allowed South Africa's situation to affect their ethical standards negatively.
 However the findings of Morris et al. (1996) should be borne in mind, whereby they find that in turbulent times, individuals may lay claim to strong values, but behave less ethically as values and norms appear to be discarded when faced with actual ethical dilemmas.
 This being in line with the theory of moral development (Kohlberg, 1969; Rest, 1986) previously discussed.